 Furthermore, you can change your start date entirely free of charge if requested at least two weeks beforehand.

-International volunteers start the day every morning with breakfast with our staff and the directors.
-It typically consists of bread, olive oil and za’atar, hummus, labneh, falafel, cucumber, tomato, and bell pepper – all essentials in a traditional Palestinian morning meal.
+International volunteers start the day every morning with breakfast with our staff and directors.
+Breakfast typically consists of bread, olive oil, za’atar, hummus, labneh, falafel, cucumber, tomato, and bell pepper—all essentials in a traditional Palestinian morning meal.

 How to Get to Palestine?